Reykjavík Parking Service FAQ

 Charges for parking violations are related to stopping and/or parking vehicles, for example on the sidewalk, on a pedestrian crossing, at a junction, in a parking spot for people with reduced mobility.
 Both the police and parking enforcement officers monitor for parking violations, as outlined in Articles 28 and 29 of the Traffic Act No. 77/2019 and elsewhere.

-The earlier Traffic Act (No. 50/1987) imposed fines for a number of offenses related to stopping and/or parking vehicles, for example in driveways, fire hydrants, and in the opposite direction of traffic (i.e. "on a road a vehicle may only be stopped or parked on the right-hand side").
+The previous Traffic Act (No. 50/1987) provided for fined for some parking-related offenses, such as blocking driveways, fire hydrants, and parking against traffic flow ("on roads, vehicles may only stop or park on the right side").
 On January 1, 2020, this was changed so that these breaches are now subject to charges and not fines.

 How do I pay a parking citation?